eddierangel/Computer-Science-One/Lecture 1.md

 ## Computer Organization

 A computer is a collection of several types of electonric devices.
-When we think of what a computer is we may envision a laptop or desktop of one of the major computer manufactures.
+When we think of what a computer we may envision a laptop or desktop of one of the major computer manufactures.
 A computer is more complex the most folks initially realize.
 A computer consists of devices that provide input and output capaiblities as well as the ability to store its electronic products suchs as documents and music files.

 Input:
 Keyboard Mouse Scanner Webcam